cellularmitosis/KhanBadges/README.md

 ![](https://raw.githubusercontent.com/cellularmitosis/KhanBadges/master/media/v1%20240/Screen%20Shot%202016-02-13%20at%2012.11.50%20PM.png?token=AANopDwgzzPWPKPY-DqJMHHtDKLG91Dmks5WyKzqwA%3D%3D)

+Notice how the fonts and patch image appear to get smaller as the phone size increases?
+(This is made apparent by normalizing the screenshots to the same width).

+We need to solve two problems:
+* Devise an AutoLayout strategy which will intelligently fudge the layout to accomodate unusually long titles and descriptions.
-We need a layout strategy which will look reasonable on all supported screen sizes.
+* Device a layout technique which allow fonts and images to appear proportionally similar across all device sizes.

-### Layout strategy A
+### Handling long titles and descriptions

 Here's a vertical layout strategy which should produce reasonable results.
 Consider this Autolayout diagram: